Your IP:Unknown

 On the surface, friendly fraud seems to have a milder effect on a business or a cardholder compared to other types of fraud.
 Disputes can usually be solved by looking at the terms of purchase and/or transaction history.

 However, even singular cases of friendly fraud can have lasting consequences depending on their context.
-Some possibilities include:
+Some of these include:

 Because of the differences in regulation across banks, jurisdictions, and industries, disputing friendly fraud cases is best practice for merchants and banks, especially if they have reasonable evidence to prove fraud.